 The mission of the Fair Food Standards Council (FFSC) is to monitor the development of a sustainable agricultural industry that advances the human rights of farmworkers, the long-term interests of growers, and the ethical supply chain concerns of retail food companies through implementation of the Fair Food Program.

-The Fair Food Standards Council looks forward to the collaborative partnerships that have already been initiated with these new growers, and the potential for future growth in North Carolina, Tennessee, the flower industry, as well as with any other growers interested in adopting the unique protections afforded by the Fair Food Program.
+The FFSC looks forward to the collaborative partnerships that have been initiated with these new growers, and the potential for future growth in states and countries where growers are interested in adopting the unique benefits and protections afforded by the Fair Food Program.